stackbill/docs/docs/getstarted/Setup-Profile.md

 ## Setting up user profile in StackBill CMP

+**StackBill CMP**'s Profile feature allows users to change their password and set up payment settings for their convenience.
+In addition, users can view their credits, promocodes.
+The Profile feature in [**StackBill CMP**](https://www.stackbill.com/)  provides a comprehensive view of a user's account.

 <img src="/img/gettingstarted/Userprofile1-StackBillCloudManagementportal.png" width="80%" />

-- Once you enter the portal, you will see the **My Profile option**, where you can update your information and upload images.
+- Once you enter into the **StackBill** portal, you will see the **My Profile option**, where you can update your information and upload images.

 <img src="/img/gettingstarted/Userprofile2-StackBillCloudManagementportal.png" width="80%" />